THIS FORM IS CLOSED AND WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE 2023 WORKSHOP.

-School of Cities is thrilled to announce the Summer Workshop on Urban Mixed Methods across the Disciplines to be held July 30 through August 1 in Toronto.
-The workshop aims to gather a diverse group of talented doctoral students to explore innovative research methodologies that engage with the theme of urbanism and cities.
-Participants will take part in discussion, refine their own research designs, and build networks with fellow scholars across disciplines.
+School of Cities was thrilled to host the Summer Workshop on Urban Mixed Methods across the Disciplines from July 30 – August 1, 2023 in Toronto.
+The workshop gathered a diverse group of talented doctoral students to explore innovative research methodologies that engage with the theme of urbanism and cities.
+Participants took part in discussion, refined their own research designs, and built networks with fellow scholars across disciplines.

-During the three-day workshop, urban faculty will present lightning talks on research projects illustrating cutting-edge methods for qualitative and quantitative research design, data collection, analysis, interpretation and visualization.
-Students will spend two days in intensive, small group sessions on dissertation research design, receiving feedback from peers and faculty.
+During the three-day workshop, urban faculty presented lightning talks on research projects illustrating cutting-edge methods for qualitative and quantitative research design, data collection, analysis, interpretation and visualization.
+Students also spent two days in intensive, small group sessions on dissertation research design, receiving feedback from peers and faculty.

 - Yuko Aoyama, Geography, Clark University